Technigo/application-remote-boot-camp/README.md

 If you have any questions, please reach out to us at hello@technigo.io.

 ## 📆 Deadline
 The next program starts on August 16, 2022 and your last day to apply is May 29, 2022.
+If you want to access early bird pricing and a 10% discount on the price, make sure to apply before March 27th, 2022.

 We handle applications on a first-come, first-served basis, so we can't guarantee there'll be any spaces left if you wait until the application deadline day – submit your application as soon as you can!